Issuance and Trading of Government and ...

 The correct answer is A.

-A bond indenture is a legal contract that outlines the bond issuer’s obligations and the bondholders’ rights.
+A bond indenture is a legal contract that outlines the obligations of the bond issuer and the rights of the bondholders.
 It specifies the bond’s features, the issuer’s sources of repayment, and other commitments and provisions.

 B is incorrect: The bond indenture does not provide a detailed history of the issuer’s past financial performance; it focuses on the terms and conditions of the bond.